-6 Determination of applications
+6.0 Determination of Licensing Applications

-6.1 The licensing authority may return, as invalid, all notices or applications that are not submitted in accordance with the requirements of the act or regulations made under it, providing reasons for the decision taken.
-Where possible the Licensing Unit will attempt to resolve any minor omissions or defects in applications prior to returning them as invalid.

-6.2 The licensing authority will determine licensing applications after a full consideration of all the facts and individual merits of the case, having full regard to the licensing policy, the licensing act and any governmental guidance.
-In making any determination in respect of any application under the Licensing Act 2003 the licensing authority will act in accordance with the Human Rights Act 1998, having particular regard to

-- Article 6 in determination of civil rights and obligations everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal - Article 8 everyone has the right to respect for their home and private life; - Article 1 every person is entitled to the peaceful enjoyment of their possessions, including for example the possession of a licence.
+- 6.1 The licensing authority may return as invalid, all notices or applications that are not submitted in accordance with the requirements of the Act or regulations made under it, providing reasons for the decision taken.
+Where possible the Licensing Unit will attempt to resolve any minor omissions or defects in applications prior to returning them as invalid - 6.2 The licensing authority will determine licensing applications after a full consideration of all the facts and individual merits of the case, having full regard to the licensing policy, the licensing act and any governmental guidance.
+In making any determination in respect of any application under the Licensing Act 2003 the licensing authority will act in accordance with the Human Rights Act 1998 and the United Nations Convention on the Rights of the Child 1989, having particular regard to - Art 6 in determination of civil rights and obligations everyone is entitled to a fair and public hearing within a reasonable time by an independent and impartial tribunal - Art 8 everyone has the right to respect for their home and private life; - Art 1 every person is entitled to the peaceful enjoyment of their possessions, including for example the possession of a licence. - Art 3 The best interest of children must be the primary concern in making decisions that may affect them.
+This particularly applies to budget, policy and law makers. - Art 19 Children have the right to be protected from being hurt and mistreated, physically or mentally

-6.3 Where applicable the licensing authority will provide full reasons to the applicants, and other interested parties or responsible authorities for a decision taken in respect of the grant, renewal, revocation, variation, transfer, or review of a licence or certificate.

-6.4 There is a statutory right of appeal to the magistrates in respect of decisions made by the licensing authority when it determines licensing applications.
+- 6.3 Where applicable the licensing authority will provide full reasons to the applicants, and other interested parties or responsible authorities for a decision taken in respect of the grant, renewal, revocation, variation, transfer, or review of a licence or certificate. - 6.4 There is a statutory right of appeal to the magistrates' court in respect of decisions made by the licensing authority when it determines licensing applications.
 Appeals in respect of personal licences must be made to the magistrates court in the area where the licence was issued.
 Appeals in relation to all other licences must be made to the magistrates court where the premises or event is situated.

-7 Conditions
+7.0 Conditions